-Action Description Сору Copies an existing VM on your system to create a new VM or to create a duplicate VM for troubleshooting.
+Action Description Z/A Launches the Create VM Wizard.
+See Creating a New Virtual Machine. Сору Copies an existing VM on your system to create a new VM or to create a duplicate VM for troubleshooting.
 See Copying a Virtual Machine.
 Import/Restore Imports a VM from a set of OVF and VHD files.
 See Creating and Migrating Virtual Machines.
 The import wizard allows you to import a VM to create a new instance of the VM or restore a VM to create an identical VM with the same hardware IDs provided in the OVF and VHD files.
 Open Virtual Machine Format (OVF) is an open standard for packaging and distributing physical or virtual machine data.
 The OVF format contains meta-data information about the VM.
 A Virtual Hard Disk (VHD) is a file that contains the virtual disk information.
-The following action The following actions are available for use if the VM is running.
-Mount Mounts a USB device or a network-mounted folder (that is, a directory) to make it available to the guest operating system.
+The following actions are available for use if the VM is running.
+Mounts a USB device or a network-mounted folder (that is, a directory) to make it available to the guest operating system.
 You can then export a VM to the mounted location.
+See Mounting a USB Device or Network-mounted Folder on the everRun Mount System.

+Action Description Unmount Unmounts a mounted USB device or a network-mounted folder.
 See Mounting a USB Device or Network-mounted Folder on the everRun System.
-Unmount Unmounts a mounted USB device or a network-mounted folder.
-See Mounting a USB Device or Network-mounted Folder on the everRun System.
 Console Opens a console for the selected VM.
 See Opening a Virtual Machine Console Session.
 Snapshot Creates a VM snapshot that you can export to OVF and VHD files.
 See Managing Snapshots.

-Action Description Shutdown Shuts down the selected VM.
+Shutdown Shuts down the selected VM.
 See Shutting Down a Virtual Machine.
 Power Off Immediately stops processing in the selected VM and destroys its memory state.
 Use this only as a last resort, when the VM cannot be successfully shutdown.
 See Powering Off a Virtual Machine.
-The following action s are available if the VM is shut down or stopped.
-Q Launches the Reprovision Virtual Machine wizard.
+The following actions are available if the VM is shut down or stopped.
+Config Launches the Reprovision Virtual Machine wizard.
 The VM must be shut down prior to launching this wizard.
 See Reprovisioning Virtual Machine Resources.
-Config Restore Recovers an existing VM on your everRun system by overwriting the VM from a previous backup copy of OVF and VHD files.
+Restore Recovers an existing VM on your everRun system by overwriting the VM from a previous backup copy of OVF and VHD files.
 See Replacing/Restoring a Virtual Machine from an OVF File.
-Saves the image of a VM to a set of OVF and VHD files.
-You can import these files on another system or import them back to the same everRun system to restore or Export duplicate the original VM.
-See Exporting a Virtual Machine. Ĩ Creates a VM snapshot that you can use to create a new VM or export to OVF and Snapshot VHD files.
+Export Saves the image of a VM to a set of OVF and VHD files.
+You can import these file on another system or import them back to the same everRun system to restore or duplicate the original VM.
+See Exporting a Virtual Machine.

+Action Description Î Creates a VM snapshot that you can use to create a new VM or export to OVF and VHD files.
 See Managing Snapshots.
-Boots the selected VM.
+Snapshot Boots the selected VM.
 See Starting a Virtual Machine.
-Start Boots a VM from the selected virtual CD.
+Start 0 Boots a VM from the selected virtual CD.
 See Booting from a Virtual CD.
-Boot From CD

-Action Description Remove Removes a VM.
+Boot From CD × Removes a VM.
 See Removing a Virtual Machine.
-The following action is available if the everRun software has removed the VM from service and powered it off because an excessive failure rate.
-Reset Device Resets the mean time between failures (MTBF) counter for a VM so it can be brought back into service.
-See Resetting MTBF for a Failed Virtual Machine.
-When a VM crashes, the everRun software automatically restarts it, unless it has fallen below its MTBF threshold.
+Remove The following action is available if the everRun software has removed the VM from service and powered it off because an excessive failure rate. • Resets the mean time between failures (MTBF) counter for a VM so it can be brought back into service.
+See Resetting MTBF for a Failed Virtual Machine. m · When a VM crashes, the everRun software automatically restarts it, unless it has Reset Device fallen below its MTBF threshold.
 If the VM is below the MTBF threshold, the everRun software leaves it in the crashed state.
 If necessary, you can click Reset Device to restart the VM and reset the MTBF counter.